-A game of this type appeared on the February 2014 LSAT, and it is rumored to have been a “tiered circular linear” game, presumably involving two variable sets to be distributed around a circle.
+The last time a Circular Linear game made an appearance on an LSAT was the February 2014 exam.
+Unfortunately, this test is undisclosed, so we will never actually see the game.
+This very game is also rumored to be a “tiered circular linear” game.
+It presumably involves two variable sets to be distributed around a circle.
 We’ll never know for sure, but such a game is not outside the realm of possibility.
-What are the chances of getting a game like this?
-Slim to none, or so everyone thought.
-After all, the following lists every single appearance of a Circular Logic game on the test since 1991:
+What are the chances of a game like this?
+Slim to none.
+The following list shows every single appearance of a Circular Logic game on the test since 1991.

 - June 1991, Game #1

 - June 1993, Game #3

 As you can see, Circular Linear games are exceptionally rare with a frequency rate of less than 1.5%.
 But they do occur!
 It’s better to be safe and studied than sorry.
 Here’s a sample scenario of a Tiered Circular Linear game.
 Bear in mind that since the February 2014 exam is undisclosed, we have not seen an actual copy of one in practice.

 Like all circular games, this one consists of a fixed number of variables assigned to spaces evenly distributed around a circle or table.
 Notice that for each seat at the table we need to keep track of two attributes: age (adult vs. child) and name (F, G, H, P, R, and S).
 This is where the name “tiered” circular game comes from.
 Thankfully, the two variable sets are fixed to each other, so we don’t need to determine who is an adult or child.
 Using tiers may not be necessary.

 Set Up a Diagram

 Don’t waste your time drawing out a table.
 Use a “spokes” diagram instead!
 Represent each seat by the end of a “spoke.”
 Since there is an even number of individuals around the table, everyone must sit directly across from someone else.
 A “spokes” diagram will help you represent this idea more easily.